Article

 You can choose:

 When configuring the peer feedback survey, define how many peers can participate per employee and the rules for peer selection.
-Additionally, consider whether the reviewee or their manager should nominate the peers.
+Should the employee do it?
+Or should the manager?

 3) Create questions for each feedback type